kryjak/JK_PhD_thesis/Readme.md

 Also provided is a `preamble.tex` which contains some possibly useful packages, tool and commands.

-Bibliography support is provided by the `biblatex` package, using the bibtex backend by default.
-Change the `bibliography.bib` filename in the preamble to match your bibliography database.
-A modified style is provided in the package `bibstyle-patch`, which adds arXiv and doi links and other formatting, but is not at all necessary.
+Bibliography support is provided by bibtex.
+Change the `bibliography.bib` filename in the main file to match your bibliography file.
+Uses the JHEP style by default.

 ## Building